Best Lightweight Travel Charging Kit 2026: Minimalist Packing Guide

 | USB-C Cable (1m, 100W-rated) | 25g | Connection between charger and devices | — |

 For comparison: Apple's 67W MacBook charger alone weighs 211g.
-This kit is only 200g more and includes backup power.
+This kit is only 264g more—and includes 100W charging plus emergency backup power.

 The 65W trap: Most compact chargers top out at 65W.
-That's enough for a MacBook Air, but if you're charging laptop + phone simultaneously, power gets split (typically 45W + 20W).
+Enough for a MacBook Air alone, but when you add a phone, power splits (typically 45W + 20W).
 Your laptop charges slowly while you wait.

 How It Compares